macOS Mojave vs macOS High Sierra

 So, what’s new in Mojave?

-The News app from the iPhone is coming to the Mac in Mojave.
-The Mac version of the aggregator will include all the articles you can read on the iOS app, including Top Stories, Trending Stories, and sections that are personalised for you.
+The News app from the iPhone has arrived on the Mac in Mojave.
+The Mac version of the aggregator includes all the articles you can read on the iOS app, including Top Stories, Trending Stories, and sections that are personalised for you.

-Currently Apple lets us manage our HomeKit gadgets (thermostats, lights and other Internet of Tech devices) via iOS on an iPhone or iPad, and via Siri on the HomePod.
+Previously it was possible to manage HomeKit gadgets (thermostats, lights and other Internet of Tech devices) via iOS on an iPhone or iPad, and via Siri on the HomePod.

-From Mojave Apple will let Mac users control these gadgets.
+Mojave beings the Home app to the Mac so that Mac users can control these gadgets.
 It's a logical step and hopefully the more and more gadgets will become HomeKit capable.

 This is another app from iOS, and obviously, the iPhone is a device better suited to recording such memos.
 But by bringing the app to the Mac, Apple will make the syncing process simpler.